Update data in basic registration of personsBRP)

 Description

 You can view your data on MijnOverheid.nl.
-Are your details in the BRP incorrect or no longer correct?
-Report the change immediately to municipality.
-The municipality will then update your data.
+Are your details in the BRP incorrect?
+Report the change to the municipality immediately.
+The municipality will then adjust your data.

 • your name